Do you love to travel but worry about the cost? Try one of these low-cost airlines In Canada.

 Destinations: Locations within Canada and portions of the U.S.

 One of the leaders in budget travel is Flair Air.
-If you’re looking to get away and aren’t concerned with the frills typically attached to legacy airlines, this might be a good way to go.
+This might be a good way to go if you’re looking to get away and aren’t concerned with the frills typically attached to legacy airlines.
 Flair has locations throughout Canada, including Toronto, Montreal, Vancouver, Edmonton, and more.

 The base fee includes a seat on the plane and one personal item stored at your feet.
 Flair Air is great for those that don’t have a lot of baggage and are just looking to get to their destination.